microsoft/iotedge-k8s-doc/src/createoptions_extensions.md

 Several examples in the [tutorials](examples.html) section demonstrate how to use the feature.

-## Translation details
+## Supported extensions

-See the [repo docs](https://github.com/Azure/iotedge/blob/release/1.1-k8s-preview/kubernetes/doc/create-options.md) for translation details.
+See the [repo docs](https://github.com/Azure/iotedge/blob/release/1.1-k8s-preview/kubernetes/doc/create-options.md) for supported extensions.